Council Hall

 In a moment, she flows him into crystal, and then shatters that crystal into dust.

-Thousands of masters attend the death rites for B’tzel’s family.
+The sky is full, as thousands of masters attend the death rites for B’tzel’s family.

 One hundred masters fly with B’tzel as he goes to his house.